Smack dab between the busy center and south end of the Strip, Monte Carlo combines grand-style architecture with a fun and feisty attitude.

 Need a change of scenery?
 Just a short walk from the hotel's valet area, you'll have access to The Park, a six-acre outdoor dining and entertainment promenade.
 Get your camera phone ready because you'll want to snap pictures of Bliss Dance, a 40-foot-tall woman statue that lights up at night.

 With their dark color scheme and wallpaper, you won't be writing home about the rooms at Monte Carlo.
-However they are serviceable, well-priced (considering the location) and come with coffee makers (that's right, some hotels in Vegas still provide coffee makers -- and this hotel also has two Starbucks).
+However they are serviceable and well-priced (considering the location).
 If it's style and luxury you're after, splash out for a studio in HOTEL32 on the hotel's top (32nd) floor.

 Keep in mind all rooms are non-smoking.
-If you light up in there, you'll be slapped with a $250 cleaning fee at checkout.
+If you light up in there, you'll be slapped with a $300 cleaning fee for Monte Carlo Rooms and a $500 cleaning fee for Park MGM preview rooms at checkout.
 Save yourself the trouble and smoke in designated areas in the casino.

 Monte Carlo's valet parking service is split up in two different locations.
 Although you drop your car off and walk into the resort on the south side of the lobby, you'll need to head out a door on the north side of the lobby when you want it returned to you.

 There is valet and self-parking.
-Beginning June 6, guests will be charged $8 per day for self-parking and $13 per day for valet parking.
-Self-parking will be free for guests who booked their stay prior to May 19.
-Self-parking for Nevada residents will be free thru Dec.
-29, 2016.
+Guests will be charged $10 per day for self-parking and $15 per day for valet parking.
 Hourly self-parking and valet rates vary, click here for details.

 Monte Carlo's casino can sometimes seem dark, claustrophobic and smoky in comparison to the lighter, more open feel of the lobby.